DeshanSL/RemoteDesktop-python/Readme.txt

 ServerIP
 ServerPort

-all directories must have config.txt
+all directories must have the same config.txt